TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 Unless you want your robot to have dreams.
 But do we ever really enjoy listening to people talk about what they dreamed last night?

+### Which Sci-fi movie do you think gets Aritificial Intelligence right?

+In my opinion, the movie [Arrival](https://www.frontiersin.org/articles/10.3389/fpsyg.2015.01631/full).
+And it's actually about Aliens, not AI.

 ### Conclusion

 Let's finish this off with a few takeaways: